JohanWindahl/Garbage-Collector/README.md

 **Language: C**

-**Details** A garbage collector was created, including a new heap, new objectformats and a main stacktrace.
+**Details** A garbage collector was created, including a new heap, custom object formats and a main stacktrace.

 # IOOP/M Björnen